cPJerry/Tweaks2/README.md

 TicketTweaks.user.js: This does a mirad of things, but most importantly it makes it easy to see if a ticket needs attention

 loginasclient.user.js: This is a goodie.
 This makes login as client actually work for our WHMCS url!

+NewDownloadLinks.user.js: DO NOT install this without before contacting me.
+This requires a specialized system